 The increase in online usage for everything has resulted in the accumulation of data all over.
 The term is known as Big Data.
 Big Data is everywhere and there is an urgent need to collect and preserve this huge amount of data.
+In this blog, you learn how to be a data scientist.

 There is another term known as Big Data Analytics which is used to improve business, decision making and offers a bigger edge over competitors.